fekso/DD1321/README.md

 DD1321 Applied Programming and Computer Science

-Ten assignments, four in LABP and five in LABD.
+Ten assignments, four in LABP and six in LABD.
 There are two seperate programming course components in the course.

 Course component LABP consists of:
 E-part p1-p4.